-Colton, California hard money loan closed by The Norris Group private lending.
-Real estate investor received loan for $81,000 on a 2 bedroom, 1 bathroom home appraised for $120,000.
+Highland, California hard money loan closed by The Norris Group private lending.
+Real estate investor received loan for $150,000 on a 4 bedroom, 2 bathroom home appraised for $218,000.

-Bruce Norris of The Norris Group will be presenting the Real Estate Market Update with AOA in Long Beach on Thursday, May 15, 2014.
+Bruce Norris of The Norris Group will be presenting Secrets To Becoming Wealthy with South Los Angeles REIA on Monday, June 9, 2014.

-Bruce Norris of The Norris Group will be presenting the Real Estate Market Update with TIGAR in Corona on Thursday, May 22, 2014.
+Bruce Norris of The Norris Group will be speaking at the NSDREI 10th Anniversary Party in Oceanside on Tuesday, June 17, 2014.

 For more information about The Norris Group’s California hard money loans or our California Trust Deed investments, visit the website or call our office at 951-780-5856 for more information.
 For upcoming California real estate investor training and events, visit The Norris Group website and our California investor calendar.
 You’ll also find our award-winning real estate radio show on KTIE 590am at 6pm on Saturdays or you can listen to over 170 podcasts in our free investor radio archive.